oddbird/oddsite/content/2017/02/14/tips-and-tools-we-love.rst

 ~~~~~~

 `Alfred`_ can be one of those apps that you use all the time without realizing
 how vital it is until you use someone else’s computer.
-Two of `Miriam’s`_ most
+Two of `Miriam Suzanne’s`_ most
 used Alfred features are the `launcher`_ and `searchable clipboard`_.

 .. image:: /static/images/blog/2017/tips-tools/alfred-launcher.jpg